-When the sheep- and goat farmers recognized sheep or goats with clinical signs consistent with scrapie, they were responsible for notifying the case to the NFSA.
+When farmers identified clinical signs of scrapie in their sheep or goats, they were responsible for reporting the case to the NFSA.

 If indicated, the animals were subject to either post mortem examination at a laboratory, or formalin-fixed and unfixed brain halves and medial retropharyngeal lymph nodes were submitted for laboratory examination.
 All the samples were examined at the NVI.